 What’s the equivalent of 100,000 miles in a backcountry ski boot?
 I’d say that would be about 200 ski days, or perhaps 100 if you’re agro.

-Since their first snow in October, my Zzero “Green Machines” got at least 90 days this past season, so they’re not quite ready for the rest home (as you can’t classify my skiing as agro).
+Since their first snow in October, my Zzero “Green Machines” got at least 90 days this past season, so they’re not quite ready for the rest home.
 But it seemed a good time to take a look at the shoes and see what held up and what’s beat.
-I’d say they’re at the 50,000 mile mark, (in car miles, of course).
+I’d say they’re at the 50,000 mile mark, (in automobile miles, of course).

 |Dynafit ZZero C-TF 2007/2008 (lower 4th buckle was removed on purpose, to prevent catching on rocks and to reduce weight).|